Robert Trujillo: Technique

 Trujillo is primarily a finger-style player, but sometimes plays with a pick.
-Trujillo's predecessor in Metallica, Jason Newsted, was predominantly a pick-style player, while Cliff Burton, Newsted's predecessor and bassist on Metallica's first three albums, played finger-style exclusively.
+Trujillo's predecessor in Metallica, Jason Newsted, was predominantly a pick-style player; Cliff Burton, Newsted's predecessor and bassist on Metallica's first three albums, played finger-style exclusively.
 Trujillo is known for playing "massive chords" and "chord-based harmonics" on the bass.

 Trujillo uses the slap bass technique, seen mostly in his work with Suicidal Tendencies and Infectious Grooves.
 At many of the shows during Metallica's 2004 Madly in Anger with the World Tour, Trujillo would often play an extended bass solo (dubbed "Jungle Essence" on recordings), which made extensive use of slap bass and other techniques and effects.

 For recording purposes, Trujillo uses his own code for writing down bass arrangements.
 Inspired by an article by Pino Palladino, he developed this during the recording sessions for Jerry Cantrell's Degradation Trip, which, according to Trujillo, had him working from "little hoodrat demos" with nearly inaudible bass.